LayoverSG

 2

-Peranakan Flavours — Katong & Joo Chiat - Food in Singapore
+Visit Peranakan Flavours — Katong & Joo Chiat at East Coast during your Singapore airport stopover

 Peranakan Flavours — Katong & Joo Chiat